AzuriteGray/simon-says/README.md

 ## Features

-- the option to choose how many keys are in use between 4 and 7
+- the option to choose how many keys are in use

+4 simple buttons labeld with the numbers 4 trough 7 notes to make it simple and easy to select how many you would like to use
 - the color coding of the keys

+each key has its own unique color to make sure you can play the game without any sound and making it easier to tell them apart in case you press wrong
+- all keys lighting up when selecting the wrong key

+to help out so you can see wich key it was seposed to be and wich color is where

 - diffrent sound effects per key

+to ensure that each key is easy to tell apart by listening they are all notes from A to G from a keyboard in the same order they would apear on one

 ## Technologies used